matloff/TidyverseSkeptic/README.md

 coding background.
 I am *not* discussing teaching Computer Science students.

-* Tidy was deliberately designed to equip learners with just a small set of R tools.
+* Tidy was consciously designed to equip learners with just a small set of R tools.
 The students learn a few **dplyr** verbs well, but that equips them to do much less with R than a standard R beginners course would teach.
 That leaves the learners less equipped to put R to real